 - Android 9 with ColosOS 6

-The Oppo A5 2020 is an affordable Android phone dressed up as an expensive one.
+The Oppo A5 2020 is a cheap phone dressed up as an expensive one.
 Its back looks like glass (it isn’t), the phone has four rear cameras and a screen as big as those some of the most expensive phones in the world.

 It’s like a Moto G8 Plus, just better or worse in a few respects.
 Battery life is a highlight, but the most picky may take issue with the relatively low-resolution screen.

 The Oppo A5 2020 costs £179 SIM-free, and is available for free on some affordable contracts.

 To look at the Oppo A5 2020 and to play with it first-hand are different experiences.
 From arm’s length it looks quite similar to the OnePlus 6T.
 The curved back is a spit for glass, and there’s no giveaway sign this is a “cheap” mobile even in finer elements like the camera surround.